I feel like I’m taking crazy pills. What is Core Image doing with my alpha channel and colour management?

 The Author

-Marc Palmer (Twitter, Mastodon) is a consultant and software engineer specialising in Apple platforms.
+Marc Palmer (Threads, Mastodon) is a consultant and software engineer specialising in Apple platforms.
 He currently works on the iOS team of Concepts sketching app, as well as his own apps like screenshot framing and backgrounds app Shareshot and video subtitling app Captionista.
-He created the Flint open source framework.
-He can also do a pretty good job of designing app products.
+He created the Flint open source framework that people liked the idea of but nobody uses.
 You can find out more here.